Dexter King: Lawsuits

 On July 11, 2008, Dexter King was sued by his sister Bernice King and brother Martin Luther King III; in addition, he was sued by Bernice King on behalf of the estate of Coretta Scott King.
 The lawsuit alleged that Dexter improperly took funds from their parents' estate.
 Dexter filed countersuits against his siblings over their use of the King Center and over the ownership of their mother's personal papers, which he wanted to share with a biographer for a deal with Penguin Books.

 These lawsuits were filed in Fulton County, Georgia Superior Court and were settled out of court in October 2009.
 In 2010, the three supported that year's census, seemingly indicating they had reaffirmed their relationships since the dispute.
 In 2016, the siblings' remaining legal dispute, over the ownership of King's 1964 Nobel Peace Prize medal, was settled out of court.
 Former U.S. president Jimmy Carter served as one of the mediators.

 Death

-Dexter King died of prostate cancer at his home in Malibu, California, on January 22, 2024, 8 days before his 63rd birthday.
+Dexter King died of prostate cancer at his home in Malibu, California, on January 22, 2024, aged 62.